sinclairzx81/fs-effects/readme.md

 ### Reference

-The following outlines the fs-effects API surface for `shell`, `watch`, `folder`, `file`.
+The following outlines the fs-effects surface api for `shell`, `watch`, `folder`, `file`.
 For a more comprehensive description of these functions, refer to the typescript definitions provided with this package.
-For example usage, see `tasks.js`.
+For general example usage, see the `tasks.js` file located in this project root.

 ```typescript
 shell(command)